B-Xi/IGARSS_2021_SSGPN/README.md

 ```
 ```
 @ARTICLE{Xi_TNNLS_2022,
-  {Xi, Bobo and Li, Jiaojiao and Li, Yunsong and Song, Rui and Xiao, Yuchao and Du, Qian and Chanussot, Jocelyn}, journal={IEEE Transactions on Neural Networks and Learning Systems}, title={Semi-supervised Cross-scale Graph Prototypical Network for Hyperspectral Image Classification}, year={2022},
+  author={Xi, Bobo and Li, Jiaojiao and Li, Yunsong and Song, Rui and Xiao, Yuchao and Du, Qian and Chanussot, Jocelyn}, journal={IEEE Transactions on Neural Networks and Learning Systems}, title={Semi-supervised Cross-scale Graph Prototypical Network for Hyperspectral Image Classification}, year={2022},